-- violates human rights, particularly those of women; - flouts the principle of free, prior and informed consent (FPIC); - takes place without a thorough assessment of social, economic and environmental impacts; - avoids transparent contracts with clear and binding commitments on employment and benefit sharing; and/or - eschews democratic planning, independent oversight and meaningful participation of affected communities.8
+- violates human rights, particularly those or women: - flouts the principle of free, prior and informed consent (FPIC): - takes place without a thorough assessment of social, economic and environmental impacts; - avoids transparent contracts with clear and binding commitments on employment and benefit sharing; and/or - eschews democratic planning, independent oversight and meaningful participation of affected communities.8

 "You don't need guns to kill people.
 When you take food from a village by destroying farmlands and cash crops, you are starving its people ... these things must stop.
 Our people deserve the right to survive.
 They shouldn't be denied their land."

-Alfred Brownell.
-Green Advocates.
-Liberia.9
+Alfred Brownell, Green Advocates, Liberia.